Power of Attorney in Winter Park

 Florida powers of attorney are either limited or general.

-Limited power of attorney gives the agent limited power to conduct a specific act.
+- Limited power of attorney: gives the agent limited power to conduct a specific act.

-To learn more about the value of having a power of attorney, contact an Winter Park estate planning lawyer from Richard A. Heller, P.A. today!
+To learn more about the value of having a power of attorney, contact a Winter Park estate planning lawyer online or call (407) 501-4052 today.

 -